codedmachine111/APS/index.md

   <img src="https://github.com/codedmachine111/APS/assets/88738817/c1bcc3d0-7b06-4187-bfe9-b57b84bc2bed" width="600" alt="Example for DAG">
   <p align="center"><em>Example for a Directed Acyclic Graph with stages.</em></p>
 </p>
 A resource manager can be used for managing the efficiency of resource allocation.
-It needs to have 3 queues: the "Task queue" which is a priority queue that contains the tasks to be executed; the "Worker queue" which is also a priority queue that contains information about worker utilization; and the "Running queue" that contains information about currently running tasks and workers [1].
+It needs to have 3 queues: the "Task queue" which is a priority queue that contains the tasks to be executed; the "Worker queue" which is also a priority queue that contains information about worker utilization; and the "Running queue" that includes information on currently running tasks and workers [1].
 The task scheduler picks the highest priority task and the most optimal worker.

 <p align="center">
   <img src="https://github.com/codedmachine111/APS/assets/88738817/dc07afae-e516-4c9e-bc9b-cb6f5444459e" width="800" alt="Message queues">